 - Barley and rye

-- Certain foods, drinks and medications
+- Foods, drinks and medications that contain gluten.

 Our team includes dietitians Kelli Gray-Meisner, RD, and Mary Collard, RD, who provide tailored nutritional counseling to help people with celiac disease and other food sensitivities find foods that are satisfying and healthy.
 They work closely to provide you with:

 - Information on staying gluten-free

 Our dietitians are also experts in other causes of food intolerances and treatments including the low FODMAP diet.
 They will work with you along with Dr. Crowe to identify which foods may be the cause of your symptoms and make sure your modified diet is nutritionally balanced.